-The mayor next calls upon the chairman of each standing committee and asks if he has a report.
-The usual order is (1) the chairmen of standing committees in the order in which the committees are named by resolution or ordinance; (2) the chairmen of special committees in the order of their appointment.
+The mayor next calls upon the chair of each standing committee and asks if they have a report.
+The usual order is (1) the chair of standing committees in the order in which the committees are named by resolution or ordinance; (2) the chair of special committees in the order of their appointment.